uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

 Using a Galaxy collection as input
 ----------------------------------------------
+When your dataset contains many files, it can be cumbersome to have to click on all the files that should be imported.
-Under 'Data files' (simplified interface) or 'Data and metadata files' (advanced interface), it is possible to select a Galaxy collection instead of selection many files manually.
-See :ref:`Creating a Galaxy collection of files` for details.
+Alternatively, it is possible to :ref:`create a Galaxy collection of files <Creating a Galaxy collection of files>` and import this collection.

+By default, the field 'Data files' (simplified interface) or 'Data and metadata files' (advanced interface) will show all txt-like files (such as repertoire or receptor files) that are present in the history.
-Click the 'Dataset collections' button (folder icon), to toggle the selection menu so that it shows Galaxy collections in the history.
+By clicking the 'Dataset collections' button (folder icon), the menu will instead only show the collections in the history.
+One or more collections can now be selected.

 .. image:: ../_static/images/galaxy/create_dataset_from_collection.png
    :alt: create dataset from collection